Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

 Drawing Techniques For Beginners

-Practice the drawing tips above on a circle, triangle and a cube.
+Practice the drawing tips above on a circle, triangle, and cube.

-First trace or sketch a circle, triangle and a cube on a piece of paper.
+First, trace or sketch a circle, triangle, and cube on paper.

 Identify where the light is coming from.